 Again very serendipitously, they year after I had resigned from the fashion industry, I went out with a bunch of girlfriends.
 One of the girls who was there was a mutual friend named Joanna who owns the Westmount juice bar Rejuice.
-Out of nowehere she said, “I need a new granola supplier.”
+Out of nowhere she said, “I need a new granola supplier.”
 My friends told her about my granola.
 She asked for the ingredients, which I knew by heart because it was so easy and I’d been making it for so long.
 She liked that I used coconut oil and coconut sugar.
-It happened to be gluten-free and vegan and using organic ingredients.
-She asked me to make her bag.
+It happened to be gluten-free and vegan and used organic ingredients.
+She asked me to make her a bag.
 I baked her a batch and brought it to her in a big zip lock baggy and forgot about it.
 She called me two days later and told me that she and her staff loved it and that she needed me to make her twelve kilos a week!
 I laughed because I thought it was impossible to make 25 pounds of granola in my house.
 So she said “make as much as you can.”
 That whole first summer, in 2017, I just starting doubling and tripling the recipe.
 I was baking all the time.

 Being in your first retail store, what did you realize the demand came from?